-My two year old PJ launched off the couch flying through the air when he should have be putting his pants on.
+My two-year-old PJ launched off the couch flying through the air when he should have been putting his pants on.

-We were in a rush to get ready to go, and I had no choice but to listen to the soundtrack of Joey’s cries while maintaining my sanity.
-As I ran from room to room searching for my missing shoe, it dawned one me that I hadn’t fed PJ.
-My best option was gold fish and juice.
-Not organcic omega3 fish crackers… Just plain o’l gold fish crackers.
-And I didn’t even want to see how grams of sugar was in that juice….
+We were in a rush to leave, and I had no choice but to listen to the soundtrack of Joey’s cries while maintaining my sanity.
+As I ran from room to room searching for my missing shoe, it dawned on me that I hadn’t fed PJ.
+My best option was Goldfish and juice.
+Not some organic omega3 fish crackers… Just plain ol’ Goldfish crackers.
+And I didn’t even want to see how many grams of sugar were in that juice….

-I stormed out of the kitchen with may arms flailing about
+I stormed out of the kitchen with my arms flailing about screaming,

 WHAT DID I TELL YOU???
 SIT DOWN!
 RIGHT NOW!
 AND PUT YOUR PANTS ON!

 OH.
 MY GOSH.
 JOEY STOP CRYING!!!!

 Needing to walk out of the door, I managed to throw some stuff in my bag: diapers, wipes, goldfish, and the sugar loaded juice inside of the sketchy cup.